lugnitdgp/nitdgp_website/README.md

 Starting with the current website, we have identified the need of a new, modern website with better back-end functionality.
 The aforesaid issues are documented below

 ## Issues
+  * Insufficient availability of data
+  * New label being displayed against very old data
+  * Dead links which do not redirect to any page
+  * Lack of uniform font style and font size

 ## Proposal